Lambeth Clean Air Week 2018

 Monday 18 June

-Following on from the success last year, we will be visiting 12 schools on Monday 18 June to deliver a targeted education and awareness campaign to help children and parents understand how they can improve air quality and limit personal exposure to air pollution.
+Following on from the success last year, we will be visiting 12 schools to deliver a targeted education and awareness campaign to help children and parents understand how they can improve air quality and limit personal exposure to air pollution.

 Wednesday 20 June

-We will hold our annual resident engagement event on Wednesday evening where council officers will be available to answer questions regarding air pollution in Lambeth and what we are doing to tackle this problem.
-This page will be updated to provide details of the location for this event nearer the time.
+We will hold our annual resident engagement event on Wednesday 6pm to 8pm where council officers will be available to answer questions regarding air pollution in Lambeth and what we are doing to tackle this problem.
+The meeting will take place in the Town Hall Room G-15.

 Thursday 21 June

-Thursday 21 June is National Clean Air Day and we are organising a large anti-idling event to encourage drivers to switch off their engines when stationary, as part of our Idling Action project funded through the Mayor’s Air Quality Fund in partnership with 15 other London boroughs.
-If you would like to volunteer to take part in our anti-idling project please visit www.idlingaction.london
+Thursday 21 June is Clean Air Day and we are organising a large anti-idling event to encourage drivers to switch off their engines when stationary, as part of our Idling Action project funded through the Mayor’s Air Quality Fund in partnership with 15 other London boroughs.

 Saturday 23 June